ethersync/ethersync/docs/editor-plugin-dev-guide.md

     This attaches a revision number to a delta.
 The semantics are that the delta *applies to* (is intended for) that specified revision.

-- `RevisionedRanges: {ranges: Range[], revision: number}`

-    This attaches a revision number to a list of ranges.

 # How the editor recognize Ethersync-enabled directories

 Similar how Git repositories have a `.git` directory at the top level, Ethersync-enabled directories have an `.ethersync` directory at the top level.
 The editor must only send messages for files inside Ethersync-enabled directories.